musketyr/appsatori-pipes/README.md

 ### Three ways of execution
 > Hint: The framework is using generics heavily to check the *nodes* are chained properly.
-Do not cheat them!
-> For example you must pass collections to the `fork` and `sprint` methods and the following *node's* second parameter must be of the same type as the elements of
-> supplied collection.
+Use them properly to avoid
+> class cast exceptions.

 There are always three ways how can the *node* handle its `execute` method.
 The concreate way depends if they are executed throught the *serial* or the *parallel pipe*.